 \section{Abstract}

-We give a geometric criterion to check the validity of integral Tate conjecture for one cycles on separably rationally connected fibrations over a curve, and to check that the Brauer-Manin obstruction is the only obstruction to local-global principle for zero cycles on a separably rationally connected variety defined over a global function field.
+We give a geometric criterion to check the validity of the integral Tate conjecture for one-cycles on a smooth projective variety that is separably rationally connected in codimension one, and to check that the Brauer-Manin obstruction is the only obstruction to the local-global principle for zero-cycles on a separably rationally connected variety defined over a global function field.

-We prove that the Brauer-Manin obstruction is the only obstruction to local-global principle for zero cycles on all geometrically rational surfaces defined over a global function field, and to Hasse principle for rational points on del Pezzo surfaces of degree four defined over a global function field of odd characteristic.
+We prove that the Brauer-Manin obstruction is the only obstruction to the local-global principle for zero-cycles on all geometrically rational surfaces defined over a global function field, and to the Hasse principle for rational points on del Pezzo surfaces of degree four defined over a global function field of odd characteristic.

-Along the way, we also prove some results about the space of one cycles on a separably rationally connected fibration over a curve, which leads to the equality of the coniveau filtration and the strong coniveau filtration (introduced by Benoist-Ottem and Voisin) on degree $3$ homology of such varieties.
+Along the way, we also prove some results about the space of one-cycles on a smooth projective variety that is separably rationally connected in codimension one, which leads to the equality of the coniveau filtration and the strong coniveau filtration on degree $3$ homology of such varieties.